VPNL/fLoc/README.md

     2. Enter `mrVista` in the command line to open a vistasoft inplane view.
     3. Change the *Data type* (upper-right menu in GUI) from *Original* to *GLMs*.
     4. Select *Load parameter map* from the *File* menu and select a `.mat` file from the session GLMs directory (e.g., `~/fLoc/data/s01/Inplane/GLMs/face_vs_all.mat`).

+*Note for VPNL users: If analyzing MUX data from the CNI, always clip 2 TRs from beginning of each run.
+For non-MUX data, clip (countdown duration)/(TR duration) TRs from each run.
+In both cases, stimulus parameter files begin at the end of the countdown. *

 ### General linear model